ionic-team/capacitor-site/pages/docs/v3/updating/apps.md

 This change should not affect your app unless you are supporting IE11, which Capacitor does not officially support.

+### TypeScript 3.8+

+Capacitor 3 uses a newer TypeScript syntax which can only be used in TS 3.8 or later.

 ### Official Plugins

 All plugins have been removed from Capacitor core and placed into their own npm packages.
 There are several reasons for this (see [#3227](https://github.com/ionic-team/capacitor/issues/3227)) and the core team is confident this is the right way to go.